 The most interesting thing about these early clues is how similar they are to the final published version.
 Max quite clearly had his game play mechanics completely worked out, perhaps even the final location for the treasure set.
 Did he use a mechanic that could be easily tweaked to show any location in France?
 In that case 71721067 would lead to a slightly different location to 71721075, with both numbers working within his game ‘system’.
 If that’s the case then might anyone who uses totally fixed places in their game solution be likely to come unstuck?

 There is lots of food for thought here.
-Many concepts remain the same and so must be vital to the solution, while other elements are much more vague… What do we make of the three words for the three sentinals?
+Many concepts remain the same and so must be vital to the solution, while other elements are much more vague… What do we make of the three different words for the three sentinels?
 Max himself doesn’t seem 100% clear on what these creatures are representing.

 Finally, this book confirms, what many people have said for decades, the illustrations are mostly unimportant to the solving of this puzzle.
 Anyone who sees hidden meaning in the imagery is almost certainly on the wrong track.
 There are a few conspiracy theories around about these additional clues and information have been faked by Becker, but that seems like nonsense to me.

 I was worried that the release of these extra clues would reveal too much information and spoil everyone’s enjoyment of the hunt.
-They do nothing of the sort, I think they add even more intrigue to this great fun game!
+They do nothing of the sort, I think they add even more intrigue to this fun game!